wyhinton/cupboard-dxl-display/README.md

 # Cuboard
 **Cuboard is an open source content-sharing app built with touch screens in mind.
-Cuboard is meant to be as a starting point for your display app project.**
+Cuboard is a starting point for your display app project.**

-Out of the box, Cuboard allows you to curate and design attractive masonry grids for displays.
-Each card in the grid can display an iframe, video, or image.
+Out of the box, Cuboard allows you to curate and design attractive masonry displays for digital signage.
+Load your content from links into a **Card**, then arrange cards to form a **Layout**.
+Select a layout from your layout collection, or cycle between layouts.

-Your Cuboard content is provided 100% client side by your Google Sheet, so need for a custom sever or database.
-Within the apps editor mode, drag and drop your content into the grid, and resize them as desired.
+Your cards and layouts are provided client side by a Google Sheet, while a Google Form Embed allows you to author and save new layouts.
+We've provided templates for both of these, and instruction on how to connect them to them to Cuboard.

- Once you're satisfied, push new layouts to your Google Sheet via an embedded google form.
-Drag and drop layouts to switch between them, or use Cycle mode to switch between them at a custom interval.
-See [Backend Setup](#backend-setup) for details on setting up your sheet and form.
-Cuboard is made with React + Typescript.
+Built with React and Typescript, Cuboard has a heavy focus on providing an excellent developer experience.
+Components and app structure are thoroughly documented, and a high level AppConfig gives you quick access to high level design choices.

 # Live Demo
 - https://iframeprototype-83a96.web.app/